 So we need Constituency Labour Parties and affiliates to submit this motion for Labour’s Annual Conference 2022.
 Please get in touch (firstname.lastname@example.org) if you can propose it in your CLP, or if you would like to talk about how to do so.
 We will also be seeking the support of campaign groups across the party, starting with Momentum’s policy primary.

 Updated 27 June 2022.
 Please note that this is at the word limit – 10/10 words in the title, 249/250 words in the text – so if anything more were added, the whole submission would be ruled out.

 The government’s inhumane immigration policy is illustrated by its treatment of Ukrainian and Afghan refugees, Windrush scandal victims, and everyone crossing the Channel; the Nationality and Borders Act’s assault on the right to asylum; and the brutal Rwandan deportation scheme.

 Attacks on migrants are attacks on the labour movement.
-Making migrant workers precarious diminishes our power to unionise and fight back.
+Making migrant workers precarious diminishes our power to resist.

-Conference resolves that Labour will work at all government levels, and campaign at the grassroots, to:
+Labour will work in power, and campaign in opposition and at the grassroots, to: